isomerpages/moe-bedokgreenpri/_bgps-experience/Instructional Programmes/English Language.md

 character can be thankful for.
 Independently, students also work on acrostic poems and crossword puzzles to do with gratitude.</p>
 <p></p>
+<h3>Empowered To Read Too (ETRT)</h3>
+<p>The Empowered To Read Too (ETRT) Programmes is implemented at Primary
+1 and Primary 2 to providing literacy support for students not placed in the Learning Support Programme but still struggling to read independently.
+The programme aims to enable students to be fluent readers by using games and grade-appropriate texts to teach recognition of high frequency words and reading fluency.
+Lessons are conducted daily by EL trained teachers for 30 minutes per session.
+Students’ progress are monitored regularly.</p>
+<p></p>
+<h3>Learning Support Programme (LSP)</h3>
+<p>LSP is a specialised early intervention programme meant to provide support
+to children entering P1 with weak English language and literacy skills.
+Students are identified through the Early Literacy Indicators, a group screening instrument developed by MOE, at the beginning of each year.
+LSP Lessons are conducted daily for 30 minutes per session.
+LSP is taught by qualified Learning Support Coordinators (LSCs) who have been trained by MOE HQ to implement the programme.</p>
+<p></p>
+<h3>School-based Dyslexia Remediation Programme (SDR)</h3>
+<p>The School-based Dyslexia Remediation (SDR) programme is a two-year intervention
+programme for Primary 3 and 4 students.
+These students are identified for support through a systematic screening process for dyslexia conducted at the end of the Primary 2 Learning Support Programme.
+The programme aims to enable students to read and spell independently and to understand a variety of texts using comprehension strategies.</p>
+<h3>Reading Remediation Programme (RRP)</h3>
+<p>The Reading Remediation Programme (RRP) is a literacy support programme
+implemented at Primary 3 and Primary 4 to support students with reading difficulties but who do not have dyslexia.
+Lessons are conducted twice a week outside of curriculum hours.
+The duration of each lesson is 45 minutes.
+During the lessons, students will learn various strategies to help them in word recognition, oral reading fluency and reading comprehension.</p>
+<p>The Primary 5 Reading Remediation Programme (P5 RRP) is a&nbsp;<strong>structured approach&nbsp;</strong>for
+providing&nbsp;<strong>remediation </strong>to low progress learners taking
+Standard English Language, to enable them to read&nbsp;<strong>with fluency&nbsp;</strong>and<strong>&nbsp;understanding.</strong>&nbsp;It also ensures continuity of support for students in P4 RRP and School-based Dyslexia Remediation Programme (SDR) taking Standard EL who are still facing reading difficulties.</p>
+<p></p>
+<p></p>